How to stop Michigan Ice Dams

 - Before winter, clean leaves and debris from gutters and downspouts.

 - Eliminate any heat sources in unfinished attics.
-Ductwork in the attic should be sealed and insulated.
+The ductwork in the attic should be sealed and insulated.

 - Prevent warm, moist air in living spaces from entering unfinished attics with a good air barrier and appropriate water vapor control at the base of the attic.